Emergency Preparation

 YOU DECIDE YOUR LEVEL OF PREPAREDNESS

-Some folks are content with a few extra cans of peanut butter in the back of the pantry, others can eat for months from their supplies.
-Due to the nature of catastrophes that could afflict us (Cascadian Fault earthquake, br...
+Some folks are content with a few extra cans of peanut butter in the back...
 Read More

 2.4.1 Get To Safety